 How Long Does Sextortion Last?

-Having successfully completed over 750+ sextortion cases, I can say with a very high degree of accuracy that sextortionists typically stick around for up to 60 days before they move onto their next victim.
-This number isn't set in stone, but it's fairly typical for this type of scam.

-If you haven't heard back from the scammers in 60 days, it's safe to say that they've moved on to their next victim.
+Based on my experience, sextortionists typically stick around for up to 60 days.
+The first few days and weeks are by far the worst because the scam is fresh.

+How long the scammers stick around for largely depends on which group of criminals you're dealing with, including their style, tactics they use to force their victims to pay.

-In some scammers might come back six months or a year later - but this largely depends on your circumstances, including: how much you've already paid, what information they have on you (and your family members), and how much you have to lose.
+In some cases, scammers may opt to make a reappearance six months or a year later - but this depends on your circumstances, including: how much you've already paid, what information they have on you (and your family members), and how much you have to lose.

-Because I've worked on other cyber scams since 2014 (including the Microsoft tech support scam), I also know that scammers will sell your information to other crime syndicates.
-In the legitimate business world, selling client information to other firms is common practice.
-As such, it's not too much of a stretch to imagine that sextortion scammers would do the same.

 Do Sextortionists Follow Through?